 Most congregation members are also ignorant of these very procedures, as this letter to elders was meant to be confidential and was not shared with the congregation.
 As said, when the Watchtower article referenced above came out, the rank-and-file members of the congregation assumed the term “known child molester” meant that his actions were known to anyone, period, and that such a man would never qualify to be an elder.

 Elders also have authority in the congregation.
 Some decide that they should study the bible with young ones, especially children in single family homes.
-When Jehovah’s Witnesses prepare for their preaching work, they meet as a group beforehand and split up into pairs or groups of four.
+When Jehovah’s Witnesses prepare for their preaching work, they meet as a group beforehand, and split up into pairs or groups.
 Elders or ministerial servants are the ones in charge of making these groups, and often work with young ones alone to “encourage them.”

 Put all these pieces of the puzzle together:

 1. A man’s past of molesting children is kept secret, unless a remote branch office decides otherwise.

 2. If the branch office decides that not enough people know about his actions, he has that “fine testimony,” and he’s qualified to be an elder.

 3. As an elder, he then has authority and the implicit trust of the congregation which, in turn, allows him to be alone with other children.